 Phil: Oh, but Joe also said, in my companion book to the film, and elsewhere, that there was and is indeed an emerging myth: The Myth of the Planet.
 Joe saw this in the early ’80s and is being proved prophetic.
 And to my lights this phenomenon of pilgrimage is one of the most profound manifestations of this vision.
 To take an authentic pilgrimage is a gesture to our personal and collective souls that the future will be determined by whether or not we, as human beings, stop demonizing the Other.
 As idealistic as this is, I think it’s virtually impossible to do so without either deep travel or prodigious reading.
 Otherwise, it’s a fatuous and amorphous idea.
 We have to have a meal in another culture, dance to their dances, worship in their places of worship, have a conversation that reveals our common humanity.
 Pilgrimage exhorts us to do this.
 And it’s the greatest gift we can give our youth.
 It was in this sense that the greatest American writer of all, Mark Twain, said, “Travel is the death of prejudice.”

-If you’re inspired to take a journey of pilgrimage after reading this interview you can travel with Phil or Virginia in 2018 with Sacred Earth Journeys.
+If you’re inspired to take a journey of pilgrimage after reading this interview you can travel with Phil in 2020 with Sacred Earth Journeys.

 Phil is leading a wonderful spring-time journey to Italy to discover one of the most artistic cultures in the world, you will become a cultural time traveller on a quest for La Dolce Vita: The Sweet Life of Mythic Italy with Phil Cousineau.